JLuboff/connect-mssql-v2/README.md

 const MSSQLStore = require('connect-mssql-v2')(session);

 const config = {
   user: '...',
   password: '...',
   server: 'localhost', // You can use 'localhost\\instance' to connect to named instance
   database: '...',

   options: {
     encrypt: true // Use this if you're on Windows Azure }
-}

-app.use(session({
+};

+app.use(
+  session({
     store: new MSSQLStore(config, options), // options are optional
     secret: 'supersecret'
-}));
+  })
+);
 ```

 ### Options